SalazarMtzMiguel/ZettelKasten-Cinvestav/Proyecto de Tesis/Tesis Auto-Ingenieria/T002-Borrador Revision Sistematica.md

 **11. Self-Data Structure Design / Auto-Data Structure Design**

-- What techniques are used for the autonomous selection and optimization of data structures in software?
+- ==What techniques are used for the autonomous selection and optimization of data structures in software?==

 - How does self-data structure design impact application performance and efficiency?

-- What are the challenges in implementing dynamic self-data structure design in real-time systems?
+- ==What are the challenges in implementing dynamic self-data structure design in real-time systems?==

 **12. Self-Algorithm Design / Auto-Algorithm Design**

-- What is the state-of-the-art in automated or autonomous algorithm design?
+- ==What is the state-of-the-art in automated or autonomous algorithm design?==

 - How do genetic programming and other AI techniques contribute to self-algorithm design?